 For example, our Bachelor of Science in Technical Management degree features a cybersecurity focus that meets the highest educational standards required for the CAE designation.
 The program has robust enrollment and is recognized for student support resources, including the development of online curriculum that provides flexibility and accessibility to veterans and active-duty military.

-Those types of perks helped lead the Worldwide Campus to a No. 1 ranking for Online Bachelor's Programs as well as in Online Bachelor's Programs for Veterans by U.S. News & World Report.
+Those types of perks helped lead the Worldwide Campus to a No. 2 overall ranking for Online Bachelor's Programs and No. 1 in Online Bachelor's Programs for Veterans by U.S. News & World Report.

 With a strong commitment to teaching excellence, innovative engagement practices for cybersecurity students, a broad and far-reaching research agenda, and a large eligible student population, Embry-Riddle Worldwide is an ideal choice to develop future cyber leaders.

 The Bachelor of Science in Technical Management degree is designed to prepare students for a variety of managerial/supervisory positions in today’s business environment.
 The program will teach students how to think critically, and to employ applied research and problem-solving skills to evaluate, manage, and improve business processes.
 The Technical Management degree combines courses in management, business information systems, and project management into one degree.

 The Information Security major is designed for students interested in pursuing careers in Information Systems.
 The curriculum focuses on addressing these information security needs in the marketplace.
 Students completing this program can apply for a broad range of IT-related positions, such as security analyst, security auditor, security consultant, security risk assessor, security manager, information technology manager, information security officer, security trainer, and security systems designer.

 |Select six of the following:||18|